meghdadFar/wordview/docs/_sources/anomalies.rst.txt

 part of our data and those are the ones that we are looking for.
 You can use ``wordview`` to identify anomalies in your data.
 For instance, you can use ``NormalDistAnomalies`` to identify anomalies based on (the normalized) distribution of your data.
+In case you want to use more than one feature or your feature cannot be gaussianized, you can use ``SVMAnomalies``.
 See a worked example below.

 .. code:: python

+   import pandas as pd

    from wordview.anomaly import NormalDistAnomalies from sklearn.feature_extraction.text import TfidfVectorizer